trungnguyencs/HDR-Imaging/README.md

 ## HDR Imaging
 An implementation of High-dynamic-range (HDR) imaging technique.
-First project for Fall 2018 CE264-Computer Vision at UC Santa Cruz

 ## Motivation
 Implemented Camera Radiometric Calibration and HDR system using two composition algorithms and geneartion fine tone mapped image.
 Histograms are also plotted for each of the RG and B channels respectively for analysis of changes in pixel values.